dsheeler/CoverflowAltTab/README.markdown

 Customization
 --------------

 You can change the background color and gradient by adjusting the corresponding values in the `stylesheet.css` file.

 For those who want, it's also possible to change the position of the window title box (top or bottom), the icon size and spacing and the vertical offset.
-To do so, open the `switcher.js` file within the CoverflowAltTab extensions directory and modify the corresponding lines (they are highlighted).
+To do so, open the `switcher.js` file within the CoverflowAltTab extensions directory, modify the corresponding lines (they are highlighted) and restart Gnome-Shell/Cinnamon.